Keerthana1201/Finance_Chatbot/README.md

-# Finance_Chatbot

-**Aim:**

-To develop an interactive, AI-powered financial chatbot web application that allows users to query and visualize financial data—such as revenue, net income, and assets—of major companies in a user-friendly and visually engaging manner using natural language input.

-**Tools Used:**

-- Programming Language: Python
-- Framework: Streamlit (for building the web interface)

-**Libraries:**

-- Pandas – for data cleaning and manipulation
-- Altair – for generating charts and visualizations
-- re – for keyword matching using regular expressions
-- base64, HTML/CSS – for background design and layout customization

- **Methodology:**

-- Loaded a CSV dataset containing company financial data
-- Cleaned and converted text-based financial values to numeric format
-- Used keyword mapping and regular expressions to match user queries with company names, years, and financial metrics

-Designed a two-page interface:

-- Welcome Dashboard with background image and instructions
-- Chatbot Dashboard with response display and dynamic line charts

-Implemented custom styling with HTML and CSS for better aesthetics

-**Advantages:**

-- Easy-to-use interface with clear instructions
-- Understands flexible natural language queries
-- Provides instant financial responses with visual insights
-- Great for students, analysts, and financial learners
-- No need to manually search spreadsheets – all insights in one place
+**FINANCIAL INSIGHTS CHATBOT SYSTEM**

+**Aim of the Project**

+The aim of this project is to develop an interactive financial chatbot that provides users with real-time financial metrics—such as revenue, net income, and assets—of top companies through natural language queries.
+The system uses basic Natural Language Processing (NLP) to understand queries and displays corresponding financial data and dynamic charts using a web-based interface.

+**Tools Used**

+- **Python** – Core development and logic

+- **Streamlit** – For building an interactive and responsive web interface

+- **Pandas** – For data handling and analysis

+- **Altair** – For generating interactive financial line charts

+- **Regular Expressions (re)** – To extract companies and years from user queries

+- **Base64** – For dynamic background image loading

+- **CSV** – As the data source for financial metrics

+- **HTML & CSS** (injected via Streamlit) – To style and personalize the UI with logos, text boxes, and themes

+**Project Use**

+ This chatbot simplifies financial analysis by offering:
+- Instant access to historical and recent financial data of companies.
+- Natural language interaction for ease of use (e.g., “Tesla revenue in 2023”).
+- Visual financial insights via dynamic line charts.
+- A user-friendly, stylish interface accessible via any browser.

+**Methodology**

+**1. Dataset Integration**

+- Loads company financial data from a CSV file.
+- Cleans columns (Revenue, Net Income, Assets) by removing special characters and ensuring numeric formats.

+**2. NLP-Based Query Processing**

+- Extracts company names and years from user input using string matching and regex.
+- Maps flexible keywords (e.g., “sales”, “turnover” → revenue) to specific financial metrics using a predefined dictionary.

+**3. Chatbot Logic**

+- Matches queries against cleaned and structured data.
+- Returns textual financial insights such as:
+  “Apple total revenue in 2022: $394,328.00”
+- If a valid metric and company are matched, it proceeds to chart generation.

+**4. Data Visualization**

+- Generates a dynamic Altair line chart for the requested metric over multiple years.
+- Tooltip-enabled chart shows financial trends visually to the user.

+**5. Streamlit Web Application**

+- Welcome dashboard with chatbot usage instructions.
+- Financial chatbot interface with real-time query input.

+**Advantages**

+- Natural Language Querying – No need to remember exact database terms; the chatbot handles variations like “profit” vs “net income”.
+Interactive Charts – Visualize company performance trends over time.
+- Interactive Charts – Visualize company performance trends over time.
+- Web-Based Interface – Easy to deploy and access from anywhere.
+- Modular Design – Easy to extend for more companies, metrics, or predictive insights.
+- User-Centric UI – Clean, responsive layout with intuitive navigation.